A Survey of Model Architectures in Information Retrieval: IR with Pre-Trained Transformers

 This section discusses IR architectures based on pre-trained transformers, with a focus on {\bert}-type encoder models, which is to be distinct from encoder-decoder models and decoder-only models covered in~\cref{sec:llm4ir}.
+We structure our review around the fundamental architectural tradeoff between interaction depth and computational efficiency.
+These constraints necessitate two primary paradigms: \begin{enumerate} \item \textbf{Cross-Encoder (Deep Interaction):} A single model processes the concatenated query and document as one sequence, allowing every query token to interact deeply with every document token.
+This provides state-of-the-art ranking quality but is computationally expensive, making it suitable only for reranking. \item \textbf{Bi-Encoder (Separable Pre-computation):} Separate encoders process the query and document independently to create fixed-size vectors.
+Since document vectors can be pre-computed offline, this architecture enables extremely fast similarity search suitable for first-stage retrieval. \end{enumerate}

-We structure our review around the fundamental architectural trade-off between interaction depth and computational efficiency.
-We begin with models that perform deep, full interaction (cross-encoders), which are powerful but slow, making them ideal for reranking.
-We then move to separable architectures (bi-encoders) that prioritize efficiency for first-stage retrieval, exploring their dense, sparse, and multi-vector variants.
-Finally, we discuss orthogonal improvements such as hybrid models, continual training, and interpretability.
+We first discuss the crucial training strategies used to optimize these two architectures.
+We then detail the cross-encoder models that perform deep, full interaction, followed by the separable bi-encoder architectures that prioritize efficiency, exploring their dense, sparse, and multi-vector variants.
+Finally, we discuss advanced hybrid models and orthogonal improvements such as continual training and interpretability.